aigroff/RLQuickchat/README.md

 * *random, shuffle and multi cannot be combined, only one of these can be active at one time

-Besides messages, commands can be used to tell the script to behave a certain way.
+In addition, commands can be used to tell the script to behave a certain way.
 Angle brackets are used to distiguish them from regular messages.

 `<DISABLE>`